Sometimes it Takes a Village–to Treat a Patient

 Recently Sara made the long drive from her home on the Jersey Shore into the city to the Spine Center.
 This time she was there to see another colleague of Dr. McCormick’s, physical therapist Dr. Evan Johnson.
 She says, “I came to get some exercises to keep my back strong.
 Evan was wonderful, kind and compassionate.”

 The drive was worth it she says,“because of the one-on-one individual care.
 Before care begins there is collaboration with doctors at Columbia and a thorough review of my medical records.
 This enables the best treatment possible and I was privileged to benefit from that.”

 Today Sara says she is doing great.
 “If you saw me in the street, you would think I look like a fantastic middle aged woman–you wouldn’t be able to see that anything was done or that I have any medical conditions.”

 Sara says she owes this all to Dr. McCormick.
 “He is the leader in this.
 He left no stone unturned and sent me to the most fantastic doctors.
 They were so carefully matched to my personality and where I was at.
 If it wasn’t for all of their devotion to excellence in medicine I would not be where I am today.”Posted on Feb 20, 2012 by Department Author

-In Blog, Doctors, Spine Center Blog Tags: , Angevine, back surgery, Dr. Evan Johnson, Dr. Paul McCormick, Dr. Peter Angevine, herniated disc, Johnson, low back pain, McCormick, Pain, patient story, physical therapy, Sara Goldstein
+In Blog, Doctors, Spine Hospital Blog Tags: , Angevine, back surgery, Dr. Evan Johnson, Dr. Paul McCormick, Dr. Peter Angevine, herniated disc, Johnson, low back pain, McCormick, Pain, patient story, physical therapy, Sara Goldstein